PROxZIMA/DarkSpider/docs/getting-started.md

 # Installation

-To install this script, you need to clone that repository:
+To install this script, you need to clone the repository:

 ```shell
 $ git clone https://github.com/PROxZIMA/DarkSpider.git